This 1 Finance Stock Could Beat Earnings: Why It Should Be on Your Radar

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Bank of Montreal (BMO) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $2.59 a share 14 days away from its upcoming earnings release on March 1, 2022.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Store Capital (STOR) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.50 a share, just 13 days from its upcoming earnings release on February 23, 2022.

-Bank of Montreal's Earnings ESP sits at 2.47%, which, as explained above, is calculated by taking the percentage difference between the $2.59 Most Accurate Estimate and the Zacks Consensus Estimate of $2.53.
-BMO is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.50 Most Accurate Estimate and the $0.49 Zacks Consensus Estimate, Store Capital has an Earnings ESP of 1.45%.
+Investors should also know that STOR is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.